Owlmetry

 npm install -g @owlmetry/cli

-Tell Your Agent to Set Up OwlMetry
+Tell Your Agent to Set Up Owlmetry

-Give your coding agent a prompt like this:
+Then give your coding agent a prompt like this:

-the SDK skill to instrument the code.
+(depending on the platform) to instrument the code.

 Tip: Add this line to your project's CLAUDE.md, AGENTS.md, or whatever default instructions file your coding agent uses:

-### OwlMetry
+### Owlmetry

 Load `/owlmetry-cli` before running any `owlmetry` CLI commands or doing analytics work — it links to the appropriate SDK skill for your platform.

-This ensures every future session knows OwlMetry is integrated and loads the right skill files automatically — including the full API reference, funnel design rules, and lifecycle metric patterns.
+This ensures every future session knows Owlmetry is integrated and loads the right skill files automatically — including the full API reference, funnel design rules, and lifecycle metric patterns.

 Choose Your Deployment